This post is adapted from a webinar by Owen Garrett, introduced by Andrew Alexeev.

 NGINX Plus also contains a number of features targeted at enterprises who are looking to use NGINX as a reverse proxy and load balancer.
 Features around load balancing, health checks, advanced video streaming.
 And in the context of this, features around extended status, better diagnostics, and visualization of what’s happening in NGINX.

-For a demo, you can jump onto demo.nginx.com/status.html and you’ll see a web page that displays the status data that is published from NGINX Plus using the extended Status module.
-And if you go to /status [at the demo URL], you’ll see the raw JSON data that is taken directly from the NGINX Plus binary.
+For a demo, you can jump onto demo.nginx.com/dashboard.html and you’ll see a web page that displays the status data that is published from NGINX Plus using the NGINX Plus API.
+And if you run the indicated

 In that JSON data you’ll find real‑time data about the state of each of the caches in your NGINX Plus deployment.
 This, along with the